kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 2018-May-07 15:52:19.908530 ERROR   Corrupted blockchain.
 Block with index 428973 and hash aafa7fd33d476535188bdd9e86ba51bb5e058be8e52367b78e9c0c03e74299c5 has previous block hash 2c0cf6c07612b9e1ea19c6922a56746b83cb42c7b11edfc4b185572225bb0f20, but parent has hash 26189359b64d4bb357a04b102a42a01d2771a3f3d80db3ca1b7395a2aeaede4a.
 Resynchronize your daemon please.
 2018-May-07 15:52:19.924135 INFO    Closing DB.
 ```
-A: Re-sync your daemon from scratch(see below question), [bootstrap the blockchain](../Bootstrapping-the-Blockchain) or sync [using checkpoints](../guides/wallets/Using-checkpoints)
+A: Re-sync your daemon from scratch(see below question)

 #### Q: How can I re-sync the blockchain?

 A: Close any TurtleCoin-related software, then go to `%APPDATA%`, and delete the `TurtleCoin` folder.
   Reopen TurtleCoind/the GUI wallet and let it re-sync.

-Alternatively, check [this guide](../guides/wallets/Using-checkpoints) for instructions on how to use checkpoints for a quicker sync.
+Alternatively, check [this guide](../guides/wallets/Using-checkpoints) for instructions on how to use checkpoints for a quicker sync, or if you're using the GUI wallets, [this one](../guides/wallets/Using-remote-nodes)

 #### Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
 How can I fix it?